Miami & Miami-Dade County: Which Restaurants Are Actually Clean?

 The Worst Offenders

-A score of 0 means inspectors found so many weighted violations that the restaurant bottomed out the scale.
+A low score means inspectors found numerous weighted violations across multiple inspections.
 Click any restaurant above to see the full violation details.
+Learn about the most common critical violations inspectors find.

 🏆 The Cleanest in Miami-Dade